-The Trade-Weighted Exchange Rate is a ‘complex measure’ of an exchange rate.
-It involves the measurement of the strength of a country’s currency weighted by the amount of trade with each country.
+The Trade-Weighted Exchange Rate is a complex measure of a country’s currency exchange rate.
+It measures the strength of a currency weighted by the amount of trade with other countries.

 The Trade-Weighted Exchange Rate is largely influenced by the degree of trade carried out by one country with another.
-The greater the amount of trade between two countries, the larger is the effect of a change in either currency on their respective trade-weighted exchange rates.
+The greater the amount of trade between two countries, the larger is the effect of a change in the relative value of either currency.

 The trade-weighted exchange rate is calculated by taking into consideration the weights of shares of different currencies in trade of a country whose trade-weighted exchange rate is to be calculated.
 Let us take the example of New Zealand.

-The above graph depicts New Zealand’s trade-weighted index, taking into account 17 currencies of different countries depending on their trade with it.
+The above graph depicts New Zealand’s trade-weighted index, taking into account 17 currencies of different countries, depending on New Zealand’s trade with them.
 The major trading partners of New Zealand are Australia, Japan, USA, the UK, and Germany.
-The trade share of Australia, Japan, USA, the UK, and Germany are 22%, 14%, 13%, 6%, and 4%, respectively.
+The trade shares of Australia, Japan, USA, the UK, and Germany are 22%, 14%, 13%, 6%, and 4%, respectively.

 Calculation of Trade-Weighted Exchange Rate

 - Include the currency of the top five countries with which a country maintains maximum trade relations.
-In the case of New Zealand, it will be Australia, Japan, USA, the UK, and Germany.
+In the case of New Zealand, this will be Australia, Japan, USA, the UK, and Germany.

-- Weights are assigned to each country depending on the level of its trade with New Zealand, i.e. the exports and imports of the five countries mentioned above with New Zealand.
+- Weights are assigned to each country depending on the level of its trade with New Zealand.